 After successfully completing the course students will:

-be able to distinguish between different file types, their definitions and applications;
+o Be able to distinguish between different file types, their definitions, and applications

-understand main challenges in working with data from digital archives, literary texts and social media texts;
+o Understand main challenges in working with data from digital archives, literary texts and social media texts

-possess practical skills necessary for the digital text search and analysis;
+o Possess practical skills necessary for the digital text search and analysis

-be able to apply intellectual property rights to the downloading and sharing of data.
+o Be able to apply intellectual property rights to the downloading and sharing of data

 The timetables are available through My Timetable.